 She represents clients in state and federal courts in Texas and around the country and has extensive experience in both trials and arbitrations.
 Kate handles commercial cases, cases involving catastrophic injuries and wrongful death, and accident and OSHA investigations.

-Kate leads the firm’s Women’s Initiative program and is a member of the firm’s Diversity Committee.
+Kate chairs the firm’s Women’s Initiative program and is a member of the firm’s Diversity and Inclusion Committee.

 Honors & Recognitions

 Texas Rising Stars, Business Litigation, 2015-2016